 In the normal course of business, the Partnership enters into contracts that contain a variety of representations and warranties that provide indemnifications under certain circumstances.
 The Partnership's maximum exposure under these arrangements is unknown, as this would involve future claims that may be made against the Partnership that have not yet occurred.
 The Partnership expects the risk of future obligation under these indemnifications to be remote.

 Note 13.
 Subsequent Events

-In preparing these financial statements, the Partnership has evaluated events and transactions for potential recognition or disclosure through March 16, 2016, the date the financial statements were available to be issued, and has determined that the following subsequent events require disclosure.
+In preparing these financial statements, the Partnership has evaluated events and transactions for potential recognition or disclosure through March 20, 2018, the date the financial statements were available to be issued.